Eimolgon/sequential-scc-classification/README.md

 - Change slip for slide when used in colloquial context
 - Simple rules that are always beneficial -> ABS for example
 - Since the aim of the study is to analyse the dynamics of the crash, there is no substantial difference between sliding in sknow, gravel or any surface. -> To put somewhere in the mechanisms known.
-- Explain, maybe throug diagrams, that skidding or slidding occurs only when turning. -> Show high and low side crashes.
+- Explain, maybe through diagrams, that skidding or slidding occurs only when turning. -> Show high and low side crashes.
 **Difference between categorization and classification** [Here](https://english.stackexchange.com/questions/379039/categorization-vs-classification)